lebrunthibault/lebrunthibault.github.io/content/post/music/ableton/ableton bugs.md

 if there is no Midi recevied

 - Check the headphones 2 out is full volume on the soundcard
+- Check the routing in Scarlett Mix Control.
+Daw 3 to output 5 & 6

 if there is garbage midi received